awebdesigner09/TaskSubmission/README.md

 ### StudentsAPI
 + Connection string can be found appsettings.json file of API project.
 + DB context configured to seed data on DB creation.
++ To setup database, please update DB server name.
++ Run **update-database** command from Package manager console.
+This setup database and seeds it with data.

 ### StudentsApp
 + **TriStateTest** page to show: bool? backed control.